JoykishanSharma/Covid-19-Mobile-Updater-App/README.md

  </table>

 ## Why this App is not on PlayStore
 PlayStore and AppleStore has suspended all the unauthorised Covid-19 related Apps from their platform to minimize the misinformation spread.
 They only allow App which are affiliated by Government or by any renowned Medical Institute.
+My App is not affiliated by Government or Medical Institutions.

 ## References and Attributions( Many Many thanks to them :-) )
 * [COVID19-India](https://www.covid19india.org/)